deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 > </details>

-> The table shows the accuracy difference (Δ) in percentage for addition and multiplication tasks on Gemma-2-2B and Llama-3.1-8B models with various rule perturbations.
+> Table 4 presents the accuracy difference (Δ) in percentage for addition and multiplication tasks, showing the impact of rule perturbation on the performance of Gemma-2-2B and Llama-3.1-8B language models.

 {{< table-caption >}}